AntonioDehesa/tilop/README.md

 ### Sources:
 * The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 141: Feb 03 2022
+### Today's progress:

+Going through the React module.
+I am liking it.
+But I still want to see if we use NodeJs for the backend or what do we do.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla